Expand Short Text into Common Phrases in PCC EHR

 For a more detailed guide to setting up roles and configuring user permissions, read Set User Roles for Permissions and Security.

-Create Snap Text
+Create Snap Texts

-To create your own Snap Text, open My Account within PCC EHR’s File menu and select the Snap Text tab.
+Open My Account within PCC EHR’s File menu and select the Snap Text tab.

-Here, you’ll find two fields, one for your typed text, and one for the expanded text.
-Enter your short text in the first field, and the full, expanded, text in the second.
+To add a new Snap Text, click “Add.”
+Enter the typed text in the first field, and the full, expanded, text in the second.
 The short text should be a few characters long, and the expanded text can be as long as you need.

 Click Save, and you’ll be returned to the Snap Text tab, where you can add another or Save and Exit.